earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/2017-03-08-automation03-function-environment-documentation.md

 functions are efficient ways to reduce variables in your global environment.
 In this lesson your will explore that further.
 You will also explore function arguments.

-## The function environment is self-contained
+## The Function Environment is Self-contained

 As discussed in the previous lessons, there are many benefits to using functions in your code including:

-1. Functions make your code lesson complex by grouping sets of well-defined tasks into discrete lines of code
+1. Functions make your code lesson complex by grouping sets of well-defined tasks into discrete lines of code.
 2. Expressiveness - well named functions will make your code more expressive or self descriptive.
 As you scan the code, what it does is more clear.

 However, functions also save memory by keeping intermediately created objects out